FIX: Print Spooler Error 0x800706b9

 Many Windows 10 users who have suffered from error 0x800706b9 and overcame it reported that the culprit behind the issue was a third-party system protection program (a Kaspersky program, in most cases).
 So if you are suffering from this problem and have any third-party antivirus, anti-malware or firewall programs on your computer – especially if you have any Kaspersky programs installed – this solution has significant chances of being the right fit for you.

-If a third-party system protection program is what is causing your computer’s Print Spooler service to not start, simply navigate to the Add/Remove programs part of the Control Panel and uninstall every single third-party system protection program on your computer.
-Restart your computer and check to see if the Print Spooler starts up successfully after your computer boots up.
-If the Print Spooler starts up successfully, the third-party system protection programs were, in fact, the cause.
-Once your Print Spooler starts working appropriately, you can go ahead and install all the third-party system protection programs you could possibly need, keeping in mind not to reinstall the same programs that gave birth to error 0x800706b9 in the first place.
+If a third-party system protection program is causing your computer’s Print Spooler service to fail at startup, simply navigate to the Add/Remove programs section of the Control Panel and uninstall all third-party system protection programs on your computer.
+Once completed, restart your computer.
+Check if the Print Spooler starts up successfully once your computer reboots.
+If it does, this indicates that the third-party system protection programs were indeed the cause of the issue.
+After confirming that your Print Spooler is functioning properly, you can reinstall any necessary third-party system protection programs.
+Be careful not to reinstall any programs that originally caused error 0x800706b9.

 If none of the solutions above work, the only option you will have left is to refresh your Windows 10 computer.
 The system refresh is a new feature that Microsoft has introduced with Windows 10 – a feature that deletes all of the applications and programs on your computer that didn’t come with it but keeps all your files and data.
 To perform a system refresh, you need to: